- ES Home

 - About Us

 - Laws & Policies

 Grants | Overview

-A variety of tools are available under the Endangered Species Act (ESA) to help States and landowners plan and implement projects to conserve species.
-One of the tools, the Cooperative Endangered Species Conservation Fund (section 6 of the ESA) provides grants to States and Territories to participate in a wide array of voluntary conservation projects for candidate, proposed, and listed species.
+A variety of tools are available under the Endangered Species Act (ESA) to help states and landowners plan and implement projects to conserve species.
+The Cooperative Endangered Species Conservation Fund (section 6 of the ESA) is a tool that provides grants to states and territories to participate in a wide array of voluntary conservation projects for candidate, proposed, and listed species.
 The program provides funding to states and territories for species and habitat conservation actions on non-federal lands.
-States and territories must contribute a minimum non-federal match of 25 percent of the estimated program costs of approved projects, or 10 percent when two or more States or Territories implement a joint project.
+States and territories must contribute a minimum non-federal match of 25 percent of the estimated program costs of approved projects, or 10 percent when two or more states or territories implement a joint project.
 A state or territory must currently have, or enter into, a cooperative agreement with the Secretary of the Interior to receive grants.
 Most states and territories have entered into these agreements for both plant and animal species.